-Now, try to clasp the chin strap of the helmet to test for its retention.
+Now, try to clasp the chin strap of the helmet to check for its retention.
 With your helmet still on, place your hands on the back of your head and try to push the headgear forward.
-Do the same on the chin guard area but try to push the helmet backward.
-If it comes off so easily both times, you need a smaller size.
+Do the same on the chin guard area, but try to push the helmet backward.
+If it comes off to easily both times, you need a smaller size.

 The Tighter, the Better

 Do these tests more than once and remember, like shoes, a helmet needs to be broken in.
 Eventually, it will fill out the shape of your head and loosen quite a bit.
 In this case, it is better to buy a brand new snowmobile helmet that’s slightly tight to give it some room for adjustments later on.